Portugal’s Madeira Island is a well-known destination, traditionally popular with honeymooners and retired couples.

 The hotel is tucked among a backdrop of magnificent greenery.
 Wandering into the lobby of Reid’s feels like you’ve stepped back in time.

 The afternoon tea makes for a lovely relaxed afternoon out.
 Make sure to book it in advance.

 12. Challenge your general knowledge

 Every Thursday night, Moynihan’s Irish Pub puts on a quiz night, where teams of tourists and regulars do battle over all kinds of general knowledge questions.
-If you were born after 1980 you might struggle with some of the questions, but it’s still a lot of fun.
+If you were born after 1980 you may struggle with some of the questions.
+But it’s still a lot of fun.

 13. Go on a golden beach adventure